moby/moby/docs/sources/use/working_with_links_names.rst

 For example, there is an image called ``crosbymichael/redis`` that exposes the port 6379 and starts the Redis server.
-Let's name the container as ``redis`` based on that image and run it as daemon.
+Let's name the container as ``redis`` based on that image and run it as a daemon.

 .. code-block:: bash